szmlb/traget/README.md

 A trajectory generation toolkit

 # TODO
-- cubic spline
+- cubic spline (with zero velocity and acceleration)
-- B-spline
+- B-spline (with any degrees)
 - Bezie curve
 - NURBS
 - DMP
 - iLQG
 - DDP
+- and other typical trajectory optimization methods